BLC Regulations 2020-2021

 |TRUSTS LAW||Mooting, preparation of written submissions (‘skeleton arguments’)|

 To graduate, participants must successfully pass an assessment in each of the subject modules.
-Assessments take a variety of forms, including written work and practical legal skills exercises (e.g. advocacy and contract drafting).
+Assessments take a variety of forms, including written work and practical legal skills exercises (e.g. advocacy and contract negotiation).

 During each teaching visit, time will be divided so as to ensure that the following objectives are promoted: